Charlie Murphy ‘Hollywood Stories’ True Indeed

 — Sports Illustrated (@SInow) April 12, 2017

 Murphy’s relationship with Prince lent to a skit that won’t soon be forgotten either.
 The two met at one of Prince’s shows and did, in fact, play a game of pickup basketball.
 It wasn’t shirts vs. blouses, and the diminutive Prince had no dunking skills, but pancakes were served.
-And now that both have passed on, no body will ever know if Charlie Murphy got a chance to purify himself in the waters of Lake Minnetonka.
+And now that both have passed on, nobody will ever know if Charlie Murphy got a chance to purify himself in the waters of Lake Minnetonka.

-Born Charles Quinton Murphy on July 12, 1959, Charlie Murphy grew up in Brooklyn Bushwick neighborhood and Roosevelt, New York.
+Born Charles Quinton Murphy on July 12, 1959, Charlie Murphy grew up in the Brooklyn Bushwick neighborhood and Roosevelt, New York.
 After their father died, Charlie and Eddie spent a year in foster care before their mother married their stepfather, Vernon Lynch.

 Murphy married Tisha Taylor Murphy in 1997.
-The couple had a son and and daughter in addition to Charlie’s son from a previous relationship.
+The couple had a son and a daughter in addition to Charlie’s son from a previous relationship.
 Tisha Taylor Murphy died in 2009 of cervical cancer.

 [Featured Image by Brad Barket/Getty Images]